Table of Contents

 A well-crafted data science CV showcases your industry-specific skills, experience, and accomplishments to convince employers that you’re the most suitable candidate.

-Here are three tips for creating a job-winning CV that lands you more data science interviews:
+Here are two tips for creating a job-winning CV that lands you more data science interviews:

 1. Add programming languages and software to your skills